UN says 'famine is imminent' in northern Gaza as Israel launches another raid on the main hospital

 The World Food Program on Monday released the latest findings of its Integrated Food Security Phase Classification, or IPC, an international process for estimating the scale of hunger crises.

-It says virtually everyone in Gaza is struggling to get enough food, and that around 677,000 people — nearly a third of the population — are experiencing the highest level of catastrophic hunger.
+It says virtually everyone in Gaza is struggling to get enough food, and that around 677,000 people — nearly a third of the population of 2.3 million — are experiencing the highest level of catastrophic hunger.
 That includes around 210,000 people in the north.

-It warned that if Israel broadens its offensive to the packed southern city of Rafah, as Prime Minister Benjamin Netanyahu has repeatedly promised, the fighting could drive around half of Gaza's total population of 2.3 million into catastrophic hunger.
+It warned that if Israel broadens its offensive to the packed southern city of Rafah, as Prime Minister Benjamin Netanyahu has repeatedly vowed, the fighting could drive over a million people — half of Gaza's population — into catastrophic hunger.

 “This is the largest number of people facing imminent famine in the world today, and it has only taken five months to occur,” said Matthew Hollingworth, the acting World Food Program country director for the Palestinian territories.